brentsimmons/ranchero.com/pages/netnewswire/test-ios.markdown

 ## Press Inquiries

 If you have questions for a blog post, article, or podcast, please email Brent Simmons at <a href="mailto:brent@ranchero.com">brent@ranchero.com</a>.

-## Screenshots

-These are details from larger screenshots.
-See the [iOS Screenshots page](https://ranchero.com/netnewswire/screenshots-ios) for the full-size versions.
-You can use these in blog posts or articles about NetNewsWire.

-TBD